Module: wibox.layout.align

 first The new value affected to the property.

-- second widget · 1 signal
+- 🔗 second widget or nil · 1 signal

 -

-Set the layout’s second widget.
 This is the centered one.

 Click to display more Emit signals: